 Two House Democrats break ranks with Pelosi on impeachment rules vote

-Two House Democrats broke party ranks with their party leadership on Thursday's highly-partisan vote for a resolution setting the rules for the impeachment inquiry into President Trump.
+Two House Democrats broke ranks with their party leadership on Thursday's highly-contentious vote for a resolution setting the rules for the impeachment inquiry into President Trump.

 The resolution passed 232-196 but lacked votes from Reps.
 Jeff Van Drew, D-N.J., who has long expressed skepticism about impeachment, and Collin Peterson, D-Minn, whose district Trump won by 31 points.
 No Republicans voted for the resolution, signaling that the House GOP still stands firmly behind Trump as he comes under heavy fire.